vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 their estimates we could break even by eliminating over 100 different government programs that help the poor.

-Cutting these programs would considerably reduce the cost of govern- ment.
+Cutting these programs would considerably reduce the cost of government.
 There would no longer be any repetitive application processes, means testing, processing, monitoring for fraud, etc. Medicare and Medicaid employ 6,000 people and contracts out most of their work.
 But, those people put out of work would have a basic income to tide